 If you go to the emergency room for an asthma attack in progress, you'll need medications to get your asthma under immediate control.
 These can include:

-- Short-acting beta agonists, such as albuterol (ProAir HFA, Proventil HFA, Ventolin HFA, others).
+- Short-acting beta agonists, such as albuterol.
 These are the same medications as those in your quick-acting (rescue) inhaler.
 You may need to use a machine called a nebulizer, which turns the medication into a mist that can be inhaled deep into your lungs.

 - Oral corticosteroids.
 Taken in pill form, these medications help reduce lung inflammation and get your asthma symptoms under control.
-Corticosteroids can also be given intravenously, typically to patients who are vomiting or under respiratory failure.
+Corticosteroids can also be given intravenously, typically to patients who are vomiting or who are experiencing respiratory failure.

-- Ipratropium (Atrovent).
+- Ipratropium (Atrovent HFA).
 Ipratropium is sometimes used as a bronchodilator to treat a severe asthma attack, especially if albuterol is not fully effective.

 - Intubation, mechanical ventilation and oxygen.
 If your asthma attack is life-threatening, your doctor may put a breathing tube down your throat into your upper airway.
 Using a machine that pumps oxygen into your lungs will help you breathe while your doctor gives you medications to bring your asthma under control.